ArmBraker/Blog/content/posts/ai/introduction-llm-ollama-tool-part-1.md

 ##### Prompt

-- Finally we have the Ollama installed and desired model downloaded, we can execute our first prompt.
+- Finally we have the Ollama installed and desired model downloaded, so we can execute our first prompt.
 I used something a bit complex 👌:

 > What is your name?